The Future is…Industry 4.0

 Live monitoring of the entire manufacturing process is a necessity in a networked factory.
 Knowing what your machines are doing at any point in time is essential to minimize downtime and organize your factory accordingly.
 AM equipment itself is quite a significant cost of the manufacturing process.
 Therefore, it’s critical to track information from each machine, such as downtime and build failures, in order to operate your factory in the most efficient way.
 That’s why Materialise is focusing our software developments on real-time feedback.
 Additionally, we are adding easy-to-configure portals and APIs, which allow AM factories of the future to communicate with the outside world — improving the facilitation of customer interaction, the planning of logistics, and global scalability.

 The networked factory is the true embodiment of Materialise culture.
-We design our solutions to function in sync with the latest innovations in the IT landscape, such as cloud computing, big data, analytics, AI, and the internet of things (IOT).
-Incorporating 3D printing to extend the digital thread will pave the way towards a true end-to-end digital manufacturing process.
+We design our solutions to function in sync with the latest innovations in the IT landscape, such as cloud computing, big data, analytics, AI, and the internet of things (IoT).
+Incorporating 3D printing to extend the digital thread will pave the way toward a true end-to-end digital manufacturing process.

 Today the real winners are the ones who are daring to jump — the ones who are willing to fully embrace 3D printing technology into their manufacturing environments.
 The software is mature enough for managers to see the real benefits, from productivity to connectivity, and we want to be there with you helping to evolve the Industry 4.0 ecosystem.